-B L A M E Simple Cause Model Simple Authority Model C&H Model Social Inference Model Human Majority Results Match Results Match Results Match Results Match Agreement S 1 with bullets no N/A N/A all marksmen yes all marksmen yes all marksmen S 2 with bullets no commander yes all marksmen& commander no commander yes commander S 3 with bullets no commander yes all marksmen& commander no commander yes commander S 4 with bullets yes (partial) commander no N/A N/A with bullets yes (partial) with bullets/ w. bullets & commander
+B L A M E Simple Cause Model Simple Authority Model C&H Model Social Inference Model Human Results Match Results Match Results Match Results Match Agreement S 1 with bullets no N/A N/A all marksmen yes all marksmen yes all marksmen S 2 with bullets no commander yes all marksmen& commander no commander yes commander S 3 with bullets no commander yes all marksmen& commander no commander yes commander S 4 with bullets yes (partial) commander no N/A N/A with bullets yes (partial) with bullets/ w. bullets & commander a partial match).
+The simple cause model always chooses physical causality.
+It only partially matches the human agreement in Scenario 4, but is inconsistent with the data in Scenarios 1-3.
+Simple authority model always picks up the highest authority.
+It matches the human data in Scenario 2 and 3, but is inconsistent with the data in other scenarios.
+In general, simple models are insensitive to the changing situation specified in each scenario.

-Table 1.
-Comparison of Results by Different Models with Human Data
+Table 1 Comparison of Results by Different Models with Human Data